1996–97 Arsenal F.C. season: Pre-season

-Premier League
+FA Premier League

 August–October

 Arsenal began their league campaign on 17 August 1996, at home to West Ham United.
 Three minutes before the half-hour, Hartson gave Arsenal the lead, after his initial shot came back off the post, for a tap-in.
 West Ham conceded a penalty in the second half when Marc Rieper handled Lee Dixon's cross; Bergkamp, in the absence of designated penalty taker Wright, struck the ball low to Luděk Mikloško's right to score the team's second goal.
 Arsenal suffered their first loss of the league season two days later away to Liverpool; Steve McManaman scored twice in six second half minutes.
 The team responded with a 2–0 win at Leicester City in a game where Wright started as a substitute but scored the decisive goal.
 A 3–3 draw with Chelsea in the first week of September was described as "outstanding" by Houston after the team had recovered from a two-goal half-time deficit.
 Although Linighan scored an injury time equaliser for Arsenal against Aston Villa, The Guardian match report suggested their most obvious problem in the match was "...despite Merson's valiant efforts, a lack of invention in midfield".
 Wright scored a hat-trick against Sheffield Wednesday on 16 September 1996, to record 100 league goals for Arsenal.
 The game marked the debut of Patrick Vieira, who came on as a substitute for Ray Parlour.
 Goals by Hartson and Wright earned the team victory against Middlesbrough, then the team won a third consecutive match – at home to Sunderland – to draw level on points with league leaders Liverpool.

 Wenger's first match in charge of Arsenal was against winless Blackburn Rovers on 12 October 1996.
 Two goals, both scored by Wright, extended Arsenal's winning league run to four matches and helped consolidate their position.
 A goalless draw at home to Coventry City was marred by an incident involving Wright and Coventry goalkeeper Steve Ogrizovic that resulted in the latter having a broken nose.
 October concluded with a home fixture against Leeds United; a 3–0 win for Arsenal marked defeat for former manager George Graham, who made his managerial return to Highbury.
 The team ended the month joint top of the table with Newcastle United, both on 24 points having played 11 games.